 The signal

-From today, 5 July 2026, every new vehicle approved in the EU must have its Certificate of Conformity available as a structured electronic record (eCoC), accessible to public authorities through secure exchange systems.
+From 5 July 2026, manufacturers must make the Certificate of Conformity for covered vehicles available to the relevant approval authority as structured electronic data (eCoC), accessible to public authorities through secure exchange systems.
 The eCoC is not a scanned PDF of the old document: it is a digitally signed XML record carrying the vehicle's specifications and type-approval references, generated by the manufacturer and distributed to registration authorities through the EUCARIS exchange.
-The change sits under Regulation (EU) 2018/858 and its implementing rules 2021/133 and 2024/1061 (eIDEasy).
+The change sits under Regulation (EU) 2018/858 and its implementing rules 2021/133 and 2024/1061 (EUR-Lex).
 Paper gets a short runway: manufacturers may keep issuing paper certificates or eCoC printouts until 29 November 2026 at the latest, while infrastructure gets tested (COC-Express).
 The direction is fixed either way.

 Why it matters

 For decades, a vehicle's official identity lived on paper and in disconnected national databases.
 A certificate of conformity was a document you filed, not a record you could query.
 That is the gap this week starts to close.
-When the founding document of a car's legal life is born as signed XML, the whole picture downstream gets easier to verify and harder to fake.
+When a vehicle's initial conformity record is available as authenticated structured data, downstream systems have a more reliable reference point.
+The benefit will depend on whether registration and commercial systems can access, match and reuse that record effectively.

 The reason regulators keep pushing here is the cost of the gap.
-Studies for the European Parliament put odometer tampering at 5 to 12 percent of cars sold within a country, and 30 to 50 percent of cars sold across borders, with total damage estimated between €5.6 and €9.6 billion across the EU (European Parliament study).
+A 2018 study for the European Parliament estimated odometer tampering in 5 to 12 percent of cars sold within a country, and 30 to 50 percent of cars sold across borders, with total losses of €5.6 to €9.6 billion a year across the EU (European Parliament study).
 Incomplete and incorrect information is not a rounding error in this market.
 It is a structural tax on trust.

 What it means for dealers, marketplaces, insurers, and finance providers